 Then about a week before Christmas the lights change to red and green with a candy cane red and white stripe on the top, choreographed to music.
 This runs through until New Year’s Eve when it erupts into a lighting fiesta to bring in the new year, then back to Christmas colors until about January 4th.

-Check out the Empire State Building lights calendar.
+Check out the Empire State Building lights calendar which shows the colours year round.

-Get your skip the line tickets to the top of the Empire State Building.
+Get your skip the line tickets to the top of the Empire State Building here >

 Where to stay in New York City that won’t break the bank!

-Yes, staying in New York is expensive, but I’ve crawled the web to find a bunch of hotels in Manhattan that are under $300 a night in May – so they’ll be even less in winter.
+Yes, staying in New York is mostly expensive, but I’ve found a bunch of hotels in Manhattan that are under $300 a night in May – so they’ll be even less in winter.

 Check them out here if you want stay nice and close to the action!
 Cheap and lovely hotels in NYC.